aquariumbio/aquarium-multiple-deployment/docs/notes.md

    cp -r aquarium-instance $LAB_INSTANCE
    ```

-4. Set `LETSENCRYPT_ADMIN_EMAIL` to the admin email for your Let's Encrypt account, unless you've disabled `https`.
+4. Set `LETSENCRYPT_ADMIN_EMAIL` to the admin email for your Let's Encrypt account, unless you are not using `https`.

 5. run the `setup.sh` script